 Use the link below to make contact with us.

 Interesting, it is now possible to create metal parts directly on a 3D printer.
 This enables customers to obtain 3D printed metal parts within hours or days.
 Not months!!
 First option is creating 3D printed patterns or cores as discussed in this article.
 Alternately, the other option uses a 3D printer to directly manufacture metal parts.
 Either way, it means customers can get their parts and sell them much quicker.

 Learn more about creating parts without tooling.
 Visit; 3D printing ceramic and metals.

 This case study shows how a customer has delivered parts to their customers and has won new business doing so.

-3D printed Wax Patters
+3D printed Wax Patterns

 It is also an option to 3D print wax patterns and then introduced them into the standard workflow.
 This is very attractive to a casting factory so there are no difficulties in the firing phase.
 Patterns with contamination (Ash content) will cause issues.
 Furthermore, being able to create one-off-patterns so casting of quantity 1-5 become possible.
 This is great for testing new designs!

-Another exciting development is the option to create 3D printed ceramic cores used to create hollow structures in metal parts.
-These are used to create complex cooling channels in parts like turbine blades.
 The image above shows a slight alternative process of inserting a 3D printed core into the wax pattern ready for coating in the ceramic slurry.